VFPX/Thor/Docs/Tweet_10.md

-﻿Thor TWEeT #10: IntellisenseX: Field Names from SQL Server Tables
+﻿Thor TWEeT #10: <a href="https://github.com/VFPX/IntelliSenseX" target="_blank">IntellisenseX</a>: Field Names from SQL Server Tables
 ---

-IntellisenseX now supplies field names from your SQL Server tables, as shown in the following example:
+[IntellisenseX](https://github.com/VFPX/IntelliSenseX) now supplies field names from your SQL Server tables, as shown in the following example:

 ![](Images/Tweet10a.png)